 08 of 09

-Sullivans USA offers conversion charts to change out their own thread colors from DMC, Anchor, and J&P Coats all in one guide that you can flip through online or by downloading as a PDF.
-They also have an online conversion system that lets you search by typing in a Sullivans or DMC number, or you can search visually by color.Continue to 9 of 9 below.
+Sullivans USA offers conversion charts to change out its thread colors from DMC, Anchor, and J&P Coats all in one guide that you can flip through online or by downloading as a PDF.
+It also has an online conversion system that lets you search by typing in a Sullivans or DMC number, or you can search visually by color.Continue to 9 of 9 below.

 09 of 09

 The threads from Weeks Dye Works and hand dyed and have a subtle variation of colors within each color, so this conversion chart from Stitches 'n' Things often lists multiple colors for each conversion.
-Choose one color, or blend multiple colors together for a better match.
+Choose one color or blend multiple colors for a better match.